adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 OpenSource, under the Apache License, Version 2.0.
 This license is available at: http://opensource.org/licenses/Apache-2.0.

-Document version 1.26
+Document version 1.27
-Last updated 7 June 2021
+Last updated 5 January 2022

 **Caution: Portions of the syntax unimplemented by Adobe are subject to change.**